-Students entering their junior or senior year in fall 2013 at any New York State high school are eligible to participate.
+- Students entering their junior or senior year in fall 2015 at any New York State high school are eligible to participate.

-(Spring 2014 Registration Calendar)
+(Fall 2015 Registration Calendar)

 Registration materials also are available through your guidance office, or you may request them by calling (518) 629-8164.
 The completed registration form must be signed by a school official.

-Tuition is $50 per credit hour and scholarships are available to students who qualify for the Federal Free and Reduced Price Lunch Program.
+- Tuition is $50 per credit hour and scholarships are available to students who qualify for the Federal Free and Reduced Price Lunch Program.

-For more information about our online courses, please contact Hudson Valley's Office of School Programs at (518) 629-8164.
+- For more information about our online courses, please contact Hudson Valley's Office of School Programs at (518) 629-8164.

 - Students outside of Rensselaer County must fill out an application form, have it notarized, and submit it to their county clerk who will issue the official residency certificate.